Numerical simulations of inflationary dynamics: slow roll and beyond: Discussion

 Section \ref{sec:Num_Dyn_QF} was dedicated to study quantum fluctuations during inflation (without using slow-roll approximated expressions) by numerically solving the mode function equations of scalar and tensor fluctuations.
 For a featureless slow-roll inflaton potential, the difference between the results obtained numerically and those obtained under slow-roll approximations were negligible until close to the end of inflation, as expected.
 We used the Starobinsky potential (\ref{eq:pot_Star}) as an example to illustrate our analysis.
 Our primary focus was the numerical evaluation of the scalar power spectrum ${\cal P}_{\zeta}(k)$ for potentials that exhibit a slow-roll violating feature.
 In particular, we used the example of an asymptotically-flat base inflationary potential that possesses a tiny local bump feature (\ref{eq:model_pot_dip}) to illustrate our numerical scheme in section \ref{sec:Num_Dyn_USR_bump/dip}.
 By suitably choosing the parameters of the potential (\ref{eq:KKLT_gaussian_bump}), one can achieve a large enough amplification of the scalar power spectrum in order to facilitate the formation of PBHs in the post-inflationary epoch.

-In our numerical analysis for the case of potentials with a slow-roll violating feature, we explicitly chose the parameters in order to amplify the small-scale scalar power by a factor of $\sim 10^7$ with respect to the corresponding power at large cosmological scales, as is usually assumed in the literature to facilitate the formation of of PBHs in the subsequent radiation dominated epoch.
+In our numerical analysis for the case of potentials with a slow-roll violating feature, we explicitly chose the parameters in order to amplify the small-scale scalar power by a factor of $\sim 10^7$ with respect to the corresponding power at large cosmological scales in order to facilitate the formation of PBHs, as per the standard practice.
 However, it is important to stress that a significant growth in the scalar power spectrum at small-scales might engender the dynamics to enter into non-perturbative regime.
-For example, a careful computation of loop corrections to the two-point scalar fluctuations demonstrates \cite{Inomata:2022yte,Kristiano:2022maq} that contribution from $1$-loop effects becomes of the same order as the tree-level computation (which we carried out in this work) if ${\cal P}_{\zeta}(k) \sim 10^{-2}$ indicating a breakdown of the perturbative analysis.
+For example, a careful computation of loop corrections to the two-point scalar fluctuations demonstrates \cite{Inomata:2022yte,Kristiano:2022maq} that the contribution from $1$-loop effects might become comparable to the tree-level computation ( carried out in this work) if ${\cal P}_{\zeta}(k) \sim 10^{-2}$, indicating a breakdown of perturbation theory.
+This is a topic of intense debate at present and we direct the interested readers to Refs.~\cite{Senatore:2009cf,Senatore:2012nq,Pimentel:2012tw,Giddings:2010nc,Kahya:2010xh,Syu:2019uwx,Meng:2022ixx,Chen:2022dah,,Riotto:2023hoz,Kristiano:2023scm,Riotto:2023gpm,Choudhury:2023vuj,Choudhury:2023rks,Firouzjahi:2023aum,Firouzjahi:2023ahg,Maity:2023qzw,Iacconi:2023ggt,Davies:2023hhn}.